build-on-aws/content/foundational/how-to-store-data-in-the-cloud/index.md

 date: 2022-09-26
 ---

 Whether you're building a website or a cloud application or backing up data, you need storage that is accessible and scalable.
-There are three main types of cloud storage: 1. block storage, 2. object storage, and 3. file storage.
+There are three main types of cloud storage: block storage, object storage, and file storage.
 Selecting the right type of storage will depend on what type of data you have and how you plan to access it.

 ## 1. Block storage

 Block storage stores data in fixed-size pieces of storage called blocks.
 A collection of blocks forms a volume that can be treated as a unit of storage, such as a hard drive.

 When writing data, block storage splits files across blocks with a unique identifier.
+Each data block is of a fixed-size, so if say the blocks are 5kb each, and you have a 17kb file, it will be split across 4 blocks, even though it doesn't fill the last block completely (5kb + 5kb + 5kb + 2kb blocks).
 To retrieve data, the storage server uses the unique ID to find the blocks with the data and returns the parts of the file.
 In practice, this process is transparent to us because a file system is used to manage blocks.
 The file system implements a lookup table of unique IDs stored in blocks that manage the efficient storage of data.

 Think of blocks as low-level components that manage storing data efficiently.
 Operating systems implement file systems to enable us to work with data as files and directories.